About me

 The Sessions

-I try to check in regularly to see how things are going — what’s feeling helpful, what’s not, and whether anything needs to change in how we’re working together.
+I like to check in regularly about how things are going: what feels useful, what might not, and whether we need to adjust how we’re working together.

-Sessions are held online or by phone.
-Each one lasts 60 minutes, with a few minutes at the start and end to settle in and wrap up.
+Sessions take place online or by phone, lasting 60 minutes, with time spent at the beginning and end to settle in and wrap up.

 Training, qualifications & experience